 To achieve this goal, the funding strategy proposed \$8.0 million in initial funding, along with additional funding of \$10.0 million over the first five years.
 The following chart illustrates the City's progress towards its pension funding goal.
 The 5% investment return represents the lowest investment return that would allow the City to achieve its goal.
-A

-6.25% investment return is the current target rate of return of the Pension Trust.
+A 6.25% investment return is the current target rate of return of the Pension Trust.
 The dotted line represents the actual market value of the City's Pension Trust.
-The Pension Trust was funded with an initial contribution of \$8.0 million and a subsequent contribution of \$4.0 million in FY 2019-20.
-As of September 30, 2020, the City's Pension Trust has a market value of \$13.6 million and has earned an annualized investment return of 6.70% gross of fees since inception.
+The Pension Trust was funded with an initial contribution of \$8.0 million and subsequent contributions of \$4.0 million in FY 2019-20 and \$2.0 million in FY 2020-21.
+As of June 30, 2021, the City's Pension Trust has a market value of \$18.5 million and has earned an annualized investment return of 15.44% gross of fees since inception.
 This chart illustrates that the City is on track towards its pension funding goal.

-Note: The values are reported as of June 30 each fiscal year.
-The actual market value for FY 2020-21 is reported as of September 30, 2020.
-The 5% Investment Return and 6.25% Investment Return projections are for illustrative purposes only.
+Note: The 5% Investment Return and 6.25% Investment Return projections are for illustrative purposes only.
 Actual returns will be different.

 Given this strategy and the City's current progress, the City is in a strong position to withstand the effects of pension cost increases.
-By using a more conservative discount rate than CalPERS, the City is able to allocate more towards pension funding each year than required by CalPERS.
+By using a more conservative discount rate than CalPERS, the City can allocate more towards pension funding each year than required by CalPERS.
 If CalPERS investment returns fall short of assumptions, the City will be better prepared for future pension cost increases.
-If the discount rate is lowered in the future, which is a distinct possibility, the City will be better prepared to absorb these costs.
+If the discount rate is lowered below the recent triggered reduction to 6.8%, which is a distinct possibility, the City will be better prepared to absorb these costs.